johnmwangi/Quiz-Board./Readme.md

 #### A quiz with inbuilt answers that provide the option for the user to select the correct answer, 10/2/2019

 #### List of contributors:
-By John mwangi as Auther and Jobry
+By John mwangi as Auther and Jobry.

 ## Description
 Quiz-board project is a project that come with couple of quesitons and with couple of radio type too which provides a plat-form for the user to select answer and after the selection of the correct answer, comes with a submit button which helps the user to know the results.